tp-1000/Atlas/readme.md

 # Atlas
 #### Imagine taking a walk in your neighborhood with a personal tour guide.

 Atlas is a web app that lets people add a [marker](#marker) and view markers for an area.
-In addition to its [location](#location) data each marker supports several other [attributes](#marker-attribute).
+In addition to its [location](#location) data, each marker supports several other [attributes](#marker-attribute).

-Beyond the structure for posting and sharing there is little else in the application to dictate the nature of the content.
+Beyond the structure for posting and sharing there is little else in Atlas to dictate the nature of the content.
 People will be encouraged to share what they find interesting.
 I hope by seeing a broad collection of details (our content) we can get a glimpse of the much larger whole, the neighborhood.
 ## Background
-I have always been ready for a quick history lesson or story, and as I walk my neighborhood, I am lucky to have found neighbors willing to indulge me.
-Over time, I have come to appreciate the way our physical environment can prompt us into sharing some detail of the past.
+I have always been ready for a quick history lesson or story.
+Walking my neighborhood, I am lucky to have found neighbors willing to indulge me.
+Over time, I have come to appreciate the way our physical environment prompts us into sharing some detail of the past.
 I wanted a way to share these stories and observations and hoped a web app would allow for such an experience.

 Let the experiment begin.
 ## Tech/Frameworks
-Complete in the MVC style using:
+Completed in the MVC style using:
 - Spring (Java)
 - Thymeleaf
 - PostgreSQL